 Bachelor of Business Administration with a Major in Management

 The program in management provides students the opportunity to develop either a behavioral or quantitative emphasis in the areas of general management.
-Those desiring the quantitative emphasis are also provided the opportunity of developing a secondary concentration in quantitative methods.
+Those desiring the quantitative emphasis are also provided the opportunity to minor in quantitative methods.